Zettelkasten-Method/zettelkasten.de/content/introduction/index.md

 If I had to explain to someone unfamiliar with the concept of Zettelkasten, I'd describe it like this:

 > A Zettelkasten is a personal tool for thinking and writing.
-It has hypertextual features to make a web of thought possible.
+It has hypertextual features to make a web of thoughts possible.
 The difference to other systems is that you create a web of thoughts instead of notes of arbitrary size and form, and emphasize connection, not a collection.

 The Zettelkasten, as we know it today, really took off with Niklas Luhmann, the godfather of the Zettelkasten Method, the most powerful tool for thinking and note taking out there.